nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 >>> exit()
 ```

-Python really tries to be helpful and beginner friendly and politely tells you that in order to exit you either need to use the `exit()` command or press Ctrl-D on your keyboard.
+Python really tries to be helpful and beginner-friendly and politely tells you that in order to exit you either need to use the `exit()` command or press Ctrl-D on your keyboard.
 I just used the "exit()" command to return back to my shell.

 ***Tip:** If you are in the shell, you can exit it with Ctrl-D as well, that's a nice bit of consistency!*

 ## Printing text to the terminal

 Adding numbers quickly gets boring.
-Let's do what all programmers to in their first ever program: Let's greet the world!
+Let's do, what all programmers do in their first ever program: Let's greet the world!

 ```plaintext
 >>> print("hello, world")